 We ought then to regard the present state of the universe as the effect of its anterior state and the cause of the one which is to follow.
 Given for one instant an intelligence which could comprehend all the forces by which nature is animated and the respective situation of the beings who compose it — an intelligence sufficiently vast to submit these data to analysis — it would embrace in the same formula the movements of the greatest bodies of the universe and those of the lightest atom; for it, nothing would be uncertain and the future, as the past, would be present to its eyes … The curve described by a single molecule in air or vapour is regulated in a manner just as certain as the planetary orbits; the only difference between them is that which comes from our ignorance (Laplace 1951, p.
 4.)

-With these words the human imagination rose to a height where it dared to interrogate a god-like intelligence — an intelligence that easily posed as our jailor (and who, as it happens, is often referred to as “Laplace’s demon”).
-The specialty of this intelligence was calculation of the movement of qualitatively featureless particles, whether minuscule or massive, and what it calculated was heralded as an imprisoning chain of causes and effects against which the dream of human freedom and meaning was futile.
+With these words the human imagination rose to a height where it dared to interrogate a god-like intelligence — an intelligence that easily posed as our jailor (and who, as it happens, is commonly referred to as “Laplace’s demon”).
+The specialty of this intelligence was calculation of the movements of qualitatively featureless bodies, whether minuscule particles (“atoms”) or massive collections of the same, and these movements have long been thought of as a reflection of an imprisoning chain of causes and effects against which the dream of human freedom and meaning is futile.

-Since Laplace’s day, defects in his argument have been widely acknowledged — defects relating, for example, to more recent developments in quantum physics and chaos theory.
-But its central, overwhelming failure has gone oddly unrecognized, so that its oppressive weight of falsehood has remained.
-The enduring power of Laplace’s demon is reflected in the unshakable conviction that there are rigorous, “mechanistic” causes and effects in the world, and that these bind us — somewhere, somehow, contrary to our immediate experience of nature — with the shackles of a cold and implacable necessity that imprisons our humanity.
+Since Laplace’s day, his picture of inescapable causal bonds has been criticized from various angles.
+But its central, all-encompassing failure has gone oddly unrecognized, and the oppressive weight of its false picture remains.
+As a result many are bound by an unshakable conviction that there are rigorous, “mechanistic” causes and effects that enslave us — somewhere, somehow, contrary to our immediate experience of the natural world — with the shackles of a cold and implacable necessity that imprisons our humanity.

 Think, for example, of neuroscientist Robert Sapolsky, who has written a bestselling book titled Determined: A Science of Life Without Free Will (reviewed in Talbott 2025a).
-He illustrates the continuing force of Laplace’s line of thought when he writes that a human behavior happens “because something that preceded it caused it to happen”.
-Everthing occurs “because of events one second before, one minute … one century … one hundred million years before”.
+He cites Laplace’s line of thought, and enthusiastically echoes it from the beginning to the end of his book, as when he writes, for example, that a human behavior happens “because something that preceded it caused it to happen”.
+Everything occurs “because of events one second before, one minute … one century … one hundred million years before”.
 The picture is of an unbroken chain of causes “over which we have no control” — a chain imposed on us by what we learn from all the sciences (Sapolsky 2023, pp. 2-3).

-This illustrates how, even where Laplace’s argument is not explicitly taken up in its original form, its spirit can seep into the writing of influential scientists.
-You can feel it again, for example, when an editor of Scientific American tries to show us “Why Nothing Is Truly Alive” — why there is no basic distinction between animate and inanimate things:
+This illustrates how, still today, the spirit of Laplace’s argument can seep into the writing of an influential scientist.
+You can feel it again, for example, when Ferris Jabr, an editor of Scientific American, tries to show us “Why Nothing Is Truly Alive” — why there is no basic distinction between animate and inanimate things.
+It all has to do with our being “made of” particles — theoretical constructs from which all hints of the sense-perceptible world we live in have been evicted, leaving behind nothing but a kind of ghostly lawfulness without any substantive presence.
+That’s why Jabr’s seemingly straightforward statement —

 All observable matter is, at its most fundamental level, an arrangement of atoms and their constituent particles (Jabr 2014).

-If that’s what observable matter is “most fundamentally”, if it’s qualitative presentation of itself — its meaning — is inconsequential, and if its movements are governed and constrained at every point by unbroken physical law, then (so the usual thought seems to run) how does anything ever transcend the mindless whirl of particles?
+If Jabr’s statement truly captures what is “most fundamentally” true of us — if we are in fact “made of” atoms solely possessed of quantitatively characterizable features — then the world’s qualitative presentation of itself means nothing.
+If the movements of these particles in space are unceasingly lawful, then (so the usual thought seems to run) how does anyone ever intentionally and meaningfully transcend the mindless whirl of particles?
 Can we, with our minds and wills, cause a single one of those particles to swerve from its preordained path?

-The problem is that Laplace was not yet talking about any actually existing world, as opposed to a notional “particle world” not yet appearing as a real place.
-He was working with a science busily abstracting whatever mathematical regularities it could from the world while purposely excluding the qualitative features that alone enabled the world to be there for scientific investigation — that is, to be there in reality, substance, and specific appearance.
+Laplace, in other words, was not yet talking about any knowable world, as opposed to a notional “particle world” not yet appearing as a real place in which we humans or any other beings might dwell.
+He was working with a science busily abstracting whatever mathematical regularities it could from the world while purposely excluding from consideration the qualitative features that alone enabled the world to be there for scientific investigation — that is, to be there as a reality, felt substance, and specific appearance (Talbott 2025b).

-This is a long way from the earth we know and care about.
+This is a long way from the earth we know and care about — and also from the empirical (experience-based) discipline scientists once treasured.
 Why are we forbidden, by Laplace’s argument, from acknowledging the character of things actually there?
 Does the passage from a notional realm of mathematical regularity to real existence not matter for our understanding of the world and ourselves?
 Are we as human beings concerned solely with the sort of calculation that led to the perceptible world being supplanted in our imaginations by the imperceptible particle world in the first place?

 Stand sometime under a blue sky, extending from horizon to horizon, and try as best you can to comprehend it.
 I am amazed at how late in life I came to even notice this sky, let alone to contemplate it for a few moments.
-When one does contemplate it, one might almost say “It can be a life-changing experience”.
-One thing you can do, if you know anything about the life of native Americans, is to imagine how they might have experienced the sky over the Great Plains.
-Or you can try to think of the rather hellish difference in your life if you had never known anything except a ten-foot ceiling.
+When one does contemplate it, one might almost say “It is a life-changing experience”.
+One thing you can do as you take in the boundlessness and grandeur of the sky, assuming you know something about the life of native Americans, is to imagine how they might have experienced the sky over the Great Plains.
+Or you can try to imagine the rather hellish difference in your own life if you had never known anything except a ten-foot ceiling.

 Of course, if it had been a terribly destructive hurricane, ripping the roofs off homes, the children would have been frightened.
 Such are the powers and meanings of nature in human experience.